psychemedia/storytelling-notes/and-the-girl-played-on.md

 Bag o'bones turned round, and went back the way she had come.
 When she got back home, her mother, the witch, asked: "Well?
 Did you find them?

 And Bog o' Bones replied: "I found nothing.
-I went into the forest, and followed their footprints; but they stopped at a pond, and on the pond I saw a sweet little duck, but no sign of *them*, so I came back home".
+I went into the forest, and followed their footprints; but they stopped at a pond, and on the pond I saw a sweet little duck; but no sign of *them*, so I came back home".

 "Arghh, that was them, you *stupid* girl.
 One feather from that duck and I'd have had them both".

 And she sent Bag o'Bones off again, in pursuit, to bring them back.

-Anwen and the young man, back in human form, were running, running thorugh the forest.
+Anwen and the young man, back in human form, were running, running through the forest.
 Once again, they sensed they were being chased, they *heard* the sound of pursuit.
 Anwen took out another leaf, the fourth one.
 "We must hide again", she said, "but this time: you be a bush, and I will be a bee."

-The footprints on the path had disappeard again.
+The footprints on the path had disappeared again.

 "Little bee, little bee, did you see a young woman, and young man, pass by this way?"